South Carolina senators reject a near-total abortion ban

 Most of them came through so-called trigger laws designed to outlaw most abortions when the U.S. Supreme Court threw out the constitutional right to end a pregnancy in June.
 Indiana's Legislature passed a new ban last month that has not taken effect.

-The South Carolina House passed the bill with rape or incest exceptions last month.
-There were also exceptions to allow an abortion when a mother's life is endangered by the pregnancy.

-The debate started Wednesday with the three Republican women in the South Carolina Senate speaking back to back, saying they can't support the bill unless the rape or incest exceptions are restored.
+The debate started Wednesday with the three Republican women in the South Carolina Senate speaking back to back, saying they couldn't support the bill unless the rape or incest exceptions were restored.

 Sen. Katrina Shealy said the 41 men in the Senate would be better off listening to their wives, daughters, mothers, granddaughters and looking at the faces of the girls in Sunday School classes at their churches.